Cloud Functions

 Cloud Functions is a way to run JS code through Node.js on a server managed by Google.

-As such, we may perform server side validation and trigger database mutations.
+As such, we may perform server-side validation and trigger database mutations.
 We may store and use API keys and secrets.

 Two kinds of functions triggered by an HTTP request.

-function exposes a regular REST API endpoint.
+A Firebase HTTP function exposes a regular REST API endpoint.
 We must craft and send a valid

 Create a function